ctownsle/CSC435-Assignment-4/README.md

 # MY ASSIGNMENT

 Create a Restful Song/Playlist API using Java Spark as the framework with a MySQL database as a data repository.
 This assignment is an extension of using java servlets and filters as as the "framework", and MySQL as a data repository.

+## Note
+Project name is assignment 2 because it is almost a direct extension from previous assignments.